 The final game delay announcement from the Devolver Delayed Showcase was for Pepper Grinder, a 2D platformer that swaps out jumping for drilling through the ground.
 This is yet another case of a Devolver Digital game swapping out its 2023 release window for a 2024 one.

-Ark 2 (End of 2024)
+Ark 2 (end of 2024)

 Yet another game originally slated for release in 2022, the early access release for Ark 2 was pushed back yet again, this time from 2023 until “the end of 2024.”
-In a community post that announced the delay, Studio Wildcard explained that the delay is happening because the teaming needs more time to get used to working with Unreal Engine 5.
+In a community post that announced the delay, Studio Wildcard explained that the delay is happening because the team needs more time to get used to working with Unreal Engine 5.
 In the meantime, it will tide fans of the series over with Ark: Survival Ascended, an Unreal Engine 5 remaster of the original game coming to PC, PS5, and Xbox Series X/S in August.

 Hollow Knight: Silksong (TBA)